 CPSP is analyzing recent secondary data on suicides collected as part of a cluster randomized controlled trial in the south-west of North Central Province (NCP) of Sri Lanka to identify key pesticide(s) responsible for suicides following the 2008-2014 regulation with the aim of reducing deaths through future regulations.

 Pesticide regulations need to be carefully planned due to potential adverse effects on agricultural output and costs.
-However, previous studies in Sri Lanka (Manuweera et al, Environmental Health Perspectives), Bangladesh (Chowdhury et al, International Journal of Epidemiology) and South Korea (Cha et al, International Journal of Epidemiology) have shown no evidence of pesticide bans resulting in reduced agricultural yield and/or increased input costs to the farmer.
+However, previous studies in Sri Lanka, Bangladesh and South Korea have shown no evidence of pesticide bans resulting in reduced agricultural yield and/or increased input costs to the farmer.
 CPSP is now investigating the impact on agricultural yield and input costs of the 2008-11 pesticide bans in Sri Lanka.